If you have a question that is not listed in the FAQs below, contact the Elections Division at firstname.lastname@example.org or call 888-884-VOTE.

 Q. When are the first and last days to request an absentee ballot?

 A. There is no earliest day to apply for an absentee ballot.
-The last day to send in or drop off a request is noon on the day before an election.
+An application for absentee ballot must be received by the election office by noon the day before election day.

 Q. What if I become ill and will not make it to the polls on election day?

-A. If you request an absentee ballot because of a sudden illness or health emergency occurring between 5 p.m. of the Friday preceding the election and noon on election day, you may ask your county election administrator to have a special absentee election board bring an absentee ballot to you.
+A. If you request an absentee ballot because of a sudden illness or health emergency occurring between 5 p.m. of the Friday preceding the election and before close of polls on election day, you may ask your county election administrator to have a special absentee election board bring an absentee ballot to you.

 Q. Can people request to be placed on an absentee list?